|

 Regulatory Status

-Gemtuzumab ozogamicin was FDA approved in 2017 for the treatment of newly-diagnosed CD33-positive acute myeloid leukemia in adults and relapsed or refractory CD33-positive acute myeloid leukemia in adults and in pediatric individuals 2 years and older (Mylotarg [package insert], 2017).
+Gemtuzumab ozogamicin (e.g., Mylotarg) was approved by the U.S. Food and Drug Administration (FDA) on September 1, 2017, for the treatment of newly diagnosed CD33-positive acute myeloid leukemia in adults and relapsed or refractory CD33-positive acute myeloid leukemia in adults and in pediatric individuals 2 years and older.

-On June 16, 2020, the Food and Drug Administration extended the indication of gemtuzumab ozogamicin for newly-diagnosed CD33-positive acute myeloid leukemia (AML) to include pediatric individuals 1 month and older.
+Gemtuzumab ozogamicin (e.g., Mylotarg) was approved by the U.S. Food and Drug Administration (FDA) on June 16, 2020, for the treatment of newly diagnosed CD33-positive acute myeloid leukemia (AML) to include pediatric individuals 1 month and older.

 Coding